 The intellectual property portfolio for our avapritinib program contains patent applications directed to compositions of matter for avapritinib and analogs, compositions of matter for KIT inhibitors with different compound families, as well as methods of use for these novel compounds.
-As of February 15, 2018, we owned five issued US patents, four pending U.S. patent applications, 36 pending foreign patent applications in a number of jurisdictions, including Argentina, Australia, Bolivia, Brazil, Canada, China, the European Union, Israel, India, Japan, South Korea, Mexico New Zealand, Pakistan, Russia, South Africa, Taiwan and Venezuela, one pending PCT patent application and two U.S. provisional applications directed to our KIT and PDGFR $\alpha$ program, including avapritinib.
-Any U.S. or ex-U.S. patents issuing from the pending applications covering avapritinib will have a statutory expiration date of October 2034.
+As of February 15, 2019, we owned nine issued US patents, three pending U.S. patent applications, 40 pending foreign patent applications in a number of jurisdictions, including Argentina, Australia, Bolivia, Brazil, Canada, China, the European Union, Israel, India, Japan, South Korea, Mexico, New Zealand, Pakistan, Russia, South Africa, Taiwan and Venezuela, four issued foreign patents, one pending PCT international patent application and two U.S. provisional applications directed to our KIT and PDGFRA program, including avapritinib.
+Any U.S. or ex-U.S. patents issuing from the pending applications covering avapritinib will have a statutory expiration date of October 2034 or January 2040.
 Patent term adjustments or patent term extensions could result in later expiration dates.